What you need to know

 Resources to support children's wellbeing and learning from home

-While our kindergartens and childcare centres are open, we understand that a number of families choose to keep their children home during this time.
 We've compiled some online resources for you to use support your child learning at home.

 Kindergarten applications for Council and participating community-managed centres are allocated through the Central Registration Service.